MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/cannot-promote-dc-to-global-catalog-server.md

 ---
-title: Can't promote a DC to global catalog server
+title: Can't promote a domain controller to a global catalog server
-description: Describes a problem where you can't promote a Windows Server-based domain controller to be a global catalog server. ms.date: 12/26/2023
+description: Describes a problem where you can't promote a Windows Server-based domain controller to be a global catalog server. ms.date: 5/21/2024
 manager: dcscontentpm
 audience: itpro
 ms.topic: troubleshooting
 localization_priority: medium
-ms.reviewer: kaushika
+ms.reviewer: kaushika, v-tappelgate
 ms.custom: sap:Active Directory\Active Directory replication and topology, csstroubleshoot
 ---
 # You cannot promote a Windows Server domain controller to be a global catalog server